 The contracts held at June 30, 2013 have maturities through June 30, 2014 and accordingly, all unrealized gains and losses on foreign currency cash flow hedges included in accumulated other comprehensive income will be recognized in current earnings over the next 12 months.
-The pre-tax net losses/gains on foreign currency cash flow hedges reclassified from accumulated other comprehensive income to revenue were \$1.4 million and \$3.2 million for the three- and six-month periods ended June 30, 2013 and were immaterial for the three- and six-month periods ended June 30, 2012.
-The corresponding tax effects of these transactions were recorded in provision for income tax expense.
-As of June 30, 2013 and December 31, 2012, there were \$2.2 million and \$1.9 million of unrealized gains included in accumulated other comprehensive income related to foreign currency cash flow hedges.
+The pre-tax net losses/gains on foreign currency cash flow hedges reclassified from accumulated other comprehensive income to revenue were \$1.4 million and \$3.2 million for the three- and six-month periods ended June 30, 2013 and were immaterial for the three- and six-month periods ended June 30, 2013 and were immaterial for the three- and six-month periods ended June 30, 2013 and were immaterial for the three- and six-month periods ended June 30, 2013 and December 31, 2012, there were \$2.2 million and \$1.9 million of unrealized gains included in accumulated other comprehensive income related to foreign currency cash flow hedges.
 The remaining \$53.1 million and \$49.9 million as of June 30, 2013 and December 31, 2012, respectively, in accumulated other comprehensive income are related to cumulative translation adjustments.